 3. Make sure you have latest device drivers setup on your PC for a better connection.
 Get it from the official page of your device manufacturer.

-4. For ADB and Fastboot download the quick ADB and Fastboot Installer from here for Windows users and easily setup ADB and Fastboot on Mac OS, Linux or Chrome OS from here.
+4. Easily setup ADB and Fastboot on Windows, Mac OS, Linux or Chrome OS from here.
 You may also like Universal ADB drivers, Naked ADB drivers.

 Step 1: Download the OTA file for Android Watch.
 You don’t need to extract the file, just place the file on your PC where you can easily locate it.